jamestharpe/jamestharpe.com/content/serenity-prayer.md

 # Serenity Prayer

-> God grant me the serenity to accept the things I cannot change,
+> God grant me the serenity to accept the things I cannot change, <br />
-> Courage to change the things I can,
+> Courage to change the things I can, <br />
 > And the wisdom to know the difference.